LibCrowds/project-playbills/config/README.md

 This file contains a mapping between IIIF manifest URIs and name suffixes that are appended to the name prefixes defined in tasks.json.

+## tutorials

+A set of markdown files that can be loaded as the tutorial for a project by linking them via the `tutorial` key in `tasks.json`.